Oct 17, 2024

 Olympus EM10 IV and 14-42mm II R lens.
 ISO250, f6.7, and 1/250.
 Diffused light.
 HDR1 Raw File.

-This article reviews the practical or hands-on aspects of digital photography, exposure, and image editing.
-You will find more information about the following in this article:
+This article focuses on the know-how and practical aspects of digital photography, exposure, and image editing.
+You will find more about the following in this article:

-• The Micro Four Thirds (M43) sensor format plus a short history.
+• The Micro Four Thirds (M43) sensor format, including a short overview.

-• Why are social media discussions about dynamic range only sales talk?
+• Why are most Dynamic Range discussions on social media only sales talk?

-• More advanced exposure techniques versus the sensor does everything.
+• Advanced exposure techniques versus the sensor does everything theory.

-• Why did the HDR and ETTR techniques become less popular after 2012?
+• Why did older HDR and ETTR techniques become less popular after 2012?

 • The image sensor's role versus the image processor and post-processing.

-• How do photographers balance (control) the scene's dynamic range?
+• How do photographers control (balance) the dynamic range of a scene?

 • A short video discussing Workspace, Raw conversion, and image editing.